MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 **automagic**
 creates a LUN using the *automagic* hints currently in effect.
 See the **automagic** sub-command for more information.
 **size**=
-Specifies the total LUN size in megabytes. if the **size=** parameter is not specified, the LUN created will be the largest possible size allowed by all the specified drives.
+Specifies the total LUN size in megabytes.
+If the **size=** parameter is not specified, the LUN created will be the largest possible size allowed by all the specified drives.
-A provider typically creates a LUN at least as big as the requested size, but the provider may have to round up to the next largest size in some cases. for example, if size is specified as .99 GB and the provider can only allocate GB disk extents, the resulting LUN would be 1 GB.
+A provider typically creates a LUN at least as big as the requested size, but the provider may have to round up to the next largest size in some cases.
+For example, if size is specified as .99 GB and the provider can only allocate GB disk extents, the resulting LUN would be 1 GB.
 To specify the size using other units, use one of the following recognized suffixes immediately after the size:
 -   **B** for byte.
 -   **KB** for kilobyte.